 Ancient Mesoamerican Civilizations -- a great resource by Kevin L. Callahan.

-Restoring the Ancient Church: Joseph Smith and Early Christianity,--an amazing book by Barry Bickmore (archived: please buy the new, updated version from FAIRLDS.org).
+Barry Bickmore, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999, available at Amazon.com).
 It contains extensive and fascinating evidence from the writings of early Christianity that support the doctrines of the restored Church of Jesus Christ.

 The Golden Era of Mesoamerica--archived article by Steven Jones, showing interesting Mesoamerican parallels with 4th Nephi in the Book of Mormon.

 Quetzalcoatl, the Maya Maize God, and Jesus Christ--Diane Wirth's detailed analysis of the possible connections between Quetzalcoatl and Jesus Christ in Journal of Book of Mormon Studies, Vol. 11, No. 1, 2002."Viracocha: Christ among the Ancient Peruvians?" - an article from Scott Hoyt in BYU Studies (vol. 54, no. 1, 2015) that explores the possibility that an ancient Peruvian legend could refer to a visit from the Messiah to that people.

 LDS Perspectives on the Dead Sea Scrolls, a video program from BYU TV exploring what scholars have to say about the impact of the Book of Mormon on LDS viewpoints.
 Also see "The Book of Mormon and the Dead Sea Scrolls" by Stephen Ricks.
 Finally, there is an archived collection of chapters from or related to the book, LDS Perspectives on the Dead Sea Scrolls.